2019 Housing Element - Implementation

 What are the Projected Housing Needs of Humboldt County?

 The 2019 Housing Element covers an eight-year cycle.
 The planning horizon for this Housing Element extends to 2027.
 The final housing allotments calculated and adopted by Humboldt County Association of Governments (HCAOG) are shown in the table below.
-The County’s share includes unincorporated areas, shown in highlight.
+The County’s share includes unincorporated areas and is highlighted below.

 |Jurisdiction||Very Low Income Allocation||Low Income Allocation||Moderate Income Allocation||Above Moderate Income Allocation||Proposed Total RHNA Allocation|